lakshmanmandapati/news-research-assistant/README.md

-# RockyBot: News Research Tool
+# URLyzer: News Research Tool

-**RockyBot** is a user-friendly news research tool built with LangChain and Streamlit.
+**URLyzer** is a user-friendly news research tool built with LangChain and Streamlit.
 It allows you to fetch financial news content from URLs, embed them using OpenAI, store them in FAISS for efficient retrieval, and query insights via LLMs.

 ---